Maltenglish

-Maltenglish, also known as Manglish, Minglish, Maltese English, Pepè or Maltingliż refers to the phenomenon of code-switching between Maltese, a Semitic language derived from late medieval Sicilian Arabic with Romance superstrata, and English, an Indo-European Germanic language.
+Maltenglish, also known as Manglish, Minglish, Maltese English, Pepè or Maltingliż refers to the phenomenon of code-switching between Maltese, a Semitic language derived from late medieval Sicilian Arabic with Romance superstrata, and English, an Indo-European Germanic language with Romance superstrata.
+It is separate from the local dialect of English, which is also called Maltese English.

 Both Maltese and English are official languages in Malta, and about 88% of the Maltese people can speak English as a second language.
 Various Maltese social groups switch back and forth between the two languages, or macaronically mix lexical aspects of Maltese and English while engaging in informal conversation or writing.

 The term Maltenglish is first recorded in 2007.
 Other colloquial portmanteau words include (chronologically): Minglish (2006), Malglish (2016), and Manglish (2016).

 Maltenglish can also refer to English loanwords in the Maltese language.

 Prevalence

-Recent studies have shown that code-switching is practiced by a third of the population in everyday discourse.
+Code-switching is practiced by at least a third of the population regularly.

-The most common areas where code-switching occurs is in part of the Northern Harbour District, mainly in the towns of Sliema, St. Julian's, Pembroke, Swieqi, Madliena, San Ġwann and Kappara.
+The most common areas where code-switching occurs are in part of the Northern Harbour District, mainly in the towns of Sliema, St. Julian's, Pembroke, Swieqi, Madliena, San Ġwann and Kappara.
 These areas are sometimes stereotyped as tal-pepé.